 The Japan Society for the Promotion of Science (JSPS) was established in 1932 through an endowment by Emperor Showa for the purpose of contributing to the advancement of science.
 Now it is recognized as Japan’s core funding agency supporting the advancement of scientific research in all fields.
 JSPS Stockholm Office was founded in 2001 to build robust international cooperative networks and to promote research collaborations between Japan and the Nordic and Baltic countries.

-I would like to build and foster a strong relationship of mutual trust with all of you who visit us by providing up-to-date information and records of our daily activities on this website.
+By providing up-to-date information and records of our daily activities on this website, we hope to build and foster a strong relationship of mutual trust with all of you who visit us.
 If you have any requests, inquiries about our funding programs, or wish to know more about what we do, I encourage you to contact us any time.
-I hope we are able to support you to create the bright future!
+I hope we are able to support you to create a bright future!

 JSPS Stockholm Office aims to create and develop successful relationships between researchers of the Nordic and Baltic countries and Japan through a wide range of activities.